 Because honeypots handle very little traffic, they are also resourced light.
 They don't make great demands on hardware.
 It's even possible to set up a honeypot using old computers that you don't use anymore.
 As for software, many ready-written honeypots are available from online repositories, further reducing the amount of in-house effort necessary to get a honeypot up and running.

 Honeypots have a low false-positive rate.
 That starkly contrasts traditional intrusion-detection systems (IDS), producing a high level of false alerts.
 Again, that helps prioritize efforts and keeps the resource demand from a honeypot at a low level.
 In fact, by using the data collected by honeypots and correlating it with other system and firewall logs, the IDS can be configured with more relevant alerts to produce fewer false positives.
 In that way, honeypots can help refine and improve other cybersecurity systems.

 However, benefits are not the only thing that these honeypots offer.
 There are some disadvantages as well.

 Disadvantages of Honeypots

 Yes, there are plenty of benefits of using honeypots but these advantages also come with some risks.
-For example, the high-interaction honeypots are not easy to maintain and they can require a lot of resources as well.
+For example, the high-interaction honeypots are not easy to maintain and can require a lot of resources.
 Here are some of the disadvantages of honeypots that you should remember: